 A: Their desire to provide excellent care to their patients.

 Job outline: How might we pair providing excellent care to a conversation about health data?

 When creatively thinking about ways to fulfil our ‘job-outline’ we also ask ourselves:

 - How might our solution empower someone in every action?

 - How might we deliver this at scale?

 - How might we keep the conversation about health data focused on what mattered to health and care professionals?

 COMUZI proposed a series of online seminars based on a variety of healthcare settings, which could appeal to a wide audience, be replayed on demand, and come with industry recognized CPD accreditation.

-Consequence Scanning: a framework to understand the implications of your decisions
+2. Consequence scanning: a framework to understand the implications of your decisions

 When we design holistically, we tend to ask more questions about how a product, service or digital campaign can affect different people in different ways.